tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/产品简介/产品系列/内存版（标准架构）_intl_en.md

 ![](https://main.qcloudimg.com/raw/0bb5f79eea8c50f2817050211a0ed77f.jpg)

 ## Replica Description
 Memory Edition (Standard Architecture) supports 0–5 replicas to meet the different requirements for availability and performance of your business in different scenarios.
 All replicas of Memory Edition (Standard Architecture) play a role in supporting system's high availability, so the more replicas, the higher the availability.
-If the number of replicas is greater than 1, read/write separation can be enabled to extend the read performance through replica nodes.
+If the number of replicas is greater than or equal to 1, read/write separation can be enabled to extend the read performance through replica nodes.
 >?
 TencentDB for Redis 4.0 Memory Edition (Standard Architecture) supports 0–9 replicas in Beijing and Guangzhou regions or 0–5 replicas in other regions.
 Other versions support only 0–5 replicas.
 >